 There is a difference in knowledge and wisdom.
-Knowledge is the foundation of wisdom but you have to go within to gain wisdom from your knowledge.
+Knowledge is the foundation of wisdom but you have to go within to gain wisdom from your knowledge through life experiences.

 Wisdom is defined as the inner contemplation of knowledge.
 That is the practice of maat! [wisdom combines sense and knowledge levels]

 Maa the masculine expression means to examine or perceive with the physical eyes.
 That is what you do when accumulating facts.
 But, how do I know this?
 Because I know that masculine is a functional equivalent of the ancient Kemetic symbolic language.
 Not a man.

 Our ancestors are saying to you that figuring out your subjective, inner knowledge is TRUTH!
 Your truth!